billysbilling/ember-animated-outlet/README.md

 | `Ember.Controller` | `transitionToRoute(name, model)` | `transitionToRouteAnimated(name, animations, model)` |
 | `Ember.Controller` | `replaceRoute(name, model)` | `replaceRouteAnimated(name, animations, model)` |

 You can also programmatically enqueue an animation for an outlet.
-An example is when a route event should fire a history back event.
+A good example is when manually manipulating the `history`.

 ```javascript
 App.ApplicationRoute = Ember.Route.extend({